xieyuheng/inner/notes/00039-revised-theory-of-knowledge.md

 - [problem] I do not understand the duality between introduction and elimination. when introduction rules are given how to generate elimination rules?

+  - We now know lambda encoding, which seems explain this duality.

 - [problem] This means we use introduction rules to define type, how about elimination?

   - The duality between introduction rules and elimination rules